 - In Last Night, some sort of unspecified disaster is about to end the world and as a result, the sun never stops shining.

 - The planet the protagonists crashland on in Pitch Black orbits three suns, such that it is always sunlight except once every 22 years, when the three suns line up and are simultaneously eclipsed.
+Bad things happen at that time.
+Guess what they land right in time for?

 - Star Wars' Ryloth, the Twi'lek homeworld, a tidally locked planet.